Troll

 Review:

-This was a film that I remember my father buying for my sister and I when we were kids.
-We would watch this all of the time as it was not too scary and just kind of fun.
-It is interesting seeing now that I’m an adult knowing that this is an Empire pictures film since this would turn into Full Moon, which is a company I would watch a lot of movies from growing up.
-The synopsis here is a wicked troll king takes over a San Francisco apartment complex to unleash his horde of creatures.
+This was a film that I remember my father buying when I was a child.
+My sister, Allison, and I would watch this all of the time as it wasn’t too scary and just fun.
+It is interesting now that I’m an adult knowing that this is an Empire pictures film since this would turn into Full Moon, which is a company I would watch a lot of movies from growing up.
+This is the second time seeing it with a critical eye as a Scouring through the Sixes and to do a bonus episode with my sister on Journey with a Cinephile

 From this moment on, Wendy acts differently and the family notices it.
 She takes the bag of burgers that Harry Sr. brought home and pulls the fire alarm.
 It is through this that we get to meet the neighbors in this building.
 There is Peter Dickinson (Sonny Bono) who is a swinger, Jeanette Cooper (Julia Louis-Dreyfus) along with her boyfriend William Daniels (Brad Hall), Barry ‘Duke’ Tabor (Gary Sandy) who is the super and a strange old woman named Eunice St. Clair (June Lockhart).